yachty66/MaxBook/home.md

 ### Start Google Chrome in full screen
 - No date available.
 - Python solution for starting Google Chrome in full screen.

-### Machine learning from scratch
-- No date available.
-- Python implementation of the most popular machine learning algorithms.

 ### Ultramarathon
 - 17.07.2022